 GEMEnA's fourth strand of work is to support NCES in the development of a new household study on education, training, and credentials for work.
 This strand of work is proceeding in two stages.
-First, NCES is conducting a response rate study to evaluate the feasibility of using a mail-out methodology for a household survey on education, training, and credentials for work.
-Second, based on preliminary positive findings from the response rate study, NCES is testing the feasibility of administering this new survey on education, training, and credentials for work as part of our on-going National Household Education Surveys (NHES) program.
+First, NCES is evaluating the feasibility of using a mail-out methodology to conduct a household survey on education, training, and credentials for work.
+Second, assuming the mail-out methodology proves feasible, NCES will proceed with planning for a full-scale household data collection.

-Response Rate Study.
 Due to growing problems reaching survey respondents by telephone, NCES has recently shifted its household data collection program from a telephone-based to a mail-based collection.
 The mail-based methodology has been found to yield acceptable response rates for surveys asking about children's education, but is untested for surveys asking adults about their own education and training.
 Thus, the first stage in this strand is to determine whether this methodology is feasible for such a survey.
 For this purpose, GEMEnA has developed the National Adult Training and Education Survey (NATES) questionnaire.
 The NATES collects in-depth information on credentials related to work—including formal educational attainment, industry-recognized certifications, occupational licenses, and formal apprenticeships—based in part on the developmental work in strands 1 and 2.
 It also collects detailed information about the education and training in which adults participate to acquire the skills and knowledge needed for jobs, based on the developmental work in strand 3.
 Finally, the NATES includes a set of employment and demographic items derived in part from strand 1-3 work and in part from existing Census Bureau data collections.
 Because the question-development work in stands 1-3 has not been completed, this initial version of the NATES instrument includes many test and placeholder questions, but the overall instrument is designed to approximate the structure, content, and length expected for a final household survey on adults' education, training, and credentials for work.

-|Feb.
+|Questionnaire development||Feb.
 2012 – Dec.
 2012|

 |Main data collection||Jan.
 2013 – May 2013|

-|Nonresponse follow-up||May 2013 – Aug.
+|Nonresponse follow-up||May 2012 – Aug.
 2013|

 |Methodology report||Nov.
 2013|